go-rod/rod/.github/CONTRIBUTING.md

 We use Github Projects to manage tasks, you can see the priority and progress of the issues [here](https://github.com/orgs/go-rod/projects/1).

+## Become a maintainer

+Anyone has contributed code to the project can become a member of the project and have the write permission to issues and doc repositories.

+At the early stage of this project, we will use a simple model to promote members to maintainers.
+Maintainers will have all the permissions of this project, only the first 2 maintainers are granted by the owner, the standard is whether the member is good enough to review others' code, then we will start to elect new maintainers by voting in the public issue.
+If no one votes down and 2/3 votes up then an election passes.

 ## Terminology

 When we talk about type in the doc we use [gopls](https://github.com/golang/tools/tree/master/gopls) symbol query syntax.
 For example, when we say `rod.Page.PDF`, you can run the below to locate the file and line of it: